 - Decorate to your liking and enjoy!

-If you liked this cheesecake recipe, you might like these recipes too:
+If you liked this pumpkin cheesecake recipe, you might like these recipes too: